 3. Board of Directors Compliance Obligations.
-The Board of Directors (or a committee of the Board) of PFH (Board) shall be responsible for the review and oversight of matters related to compliance with Federal health care program requirements and the obligations of this CIA.
-The Board must include independent (i.e., non-executive) members.
+The Audit Committee of the Board of UHS (Audit Committee of the Board) shall be responsible for the review and oversight of matters related to compliance with the requirements and obligations of this CIA, Federal health care program requirements, and professionally recognized standards of care.
+The Audit Committee of the Board must include independent (i.e., non-executive) members.
+The Audit Committee of the Board shall be readily available to the Compliance Officer and the Monitor required under Section III.D of this CIA to respond to any issues or questions that might arise.

-The Board shall, at a minimum, be responsible for the following:
+The Audit Committee of the Board shall, at a minimum, be responsible for the following: